Wondering where to eat in Fredericksburg, Virginia? Check out this list of my favorite Fredericksburg restaurants!

 318 William St. // +1 540-940-2614

-Fahrenheit 132 is a chill spot with sidewalk seats.
+Fahrenheit 132 is a chill spot with sidewalk seats and offers a unique dining experience.
 Locals flock here for choice steaks & seafood, plus craft cocktails, wine & local beer.
 Inside, the place has a more upscale vibe.
-This is actually my family’s go-to spot for anniversary and birthday dinner celebrations.
+This is actually my family’s go-to spot for anniversary and birthday party celebrations.

 The menu changes daily, as they feature dishes made from the freshest ingredients and take pride in sourcing local ingredients first.